danlhennessy/homelab-k8s/Kubernetes/manifests/datree/readme.md

-Install: See argoCD
+Install: See argoCD - policy

 Dashboard at https://app.datree.io

 Used in Github Actions CI to scan manifests

-And actively runs on cluster to monitor created resources for policy compliance
+And actively runs on cluster to monitor created resources for policy compliance (Scans hourly by default)